DOJ report finds Minneapolis police use "dangerous" excessive force and discriminatory conduct

 The Justice Department opened the investigation after a jury convicted Chauvin of unintentional second-degree murder, third-degree murder and second-degree manslaughter for Floyd's death in May 2020.

-Consent decrees, which were used in federal investigations of police departments during the Obama administration as part of a renewed commitment to civil rights issues and accountability in law enforcement, were restricted by the Trump administration in a 2018 memo, which Garland rolled back when he opened the investigation into the Minneapolis Police Department.
+Consent decrees were used in federal investigations of police departments during the Obama administration as part of a renewed commitment to civil rights issues and accountability in law enforcement.
+During the Trump administration, a 2018 memo restricted their use.
+Garland rolled back the memo when he opened the investigation into the Minneapolis Police Department.

 On Friday, Minneapolis and the Justice Department entered an agreement in principle to reach court-authorized consent decree that formalizes the federal findings and recommendations and appoints an independent monitor of the department.